 Learn how to monetize your blog or website by signing up for this very useful course by Michelle Schroeder.
 She walks you through the process and gives you a lot of very useful tips.
 I highly recommend you check it out.

 Making Sense of Affiliate Marketing– This course will teach you everything you need to know about Affiliate Marketing.
-The author, Michelle Schroeder, will show you how she earns $50k+ a month from her blog using the tips she provides on this course.
+The author, Michelle Schroeder, will show you how she earns $50k+ a month from her blog using the tips she provides in this course.
 Check out her blog, Making Sense of Cents, where she posts her monthly blog income – it’s astounding how much she’s earned so far.
-I highly recommend this to new and existing bloggers looking to make income on their blog.
+I highly recommend this to new and existing bloggers looking to make income on their blogs.

 Looking for other blogging tips?
 Check out the ‘Blogging 101’ page for other helpful posts.